 The company’s historical financial statements are somewhat messy because it was spun out by Thoma Bravo in 2014.
 Management retooled the business from 2013 to 2016 to take advantage of newer technologies and transition to a subscription business model, which coincided with the release of the aforementioned platform.

-This transition is why fiscal 2019 revenue was only up 8%, but revenue growth in fiscal 2020 was a much more impressive 27%.
-Adjusted EPS was $0.30.
-This year, analysts are looking for 27% revenue growth again, though earnings are expected to be flat.
+This transition is why fiscal 2019 revenue was only up 8%, but revenue growth in fiscal 2020 and 2021 were a much more impressive 27% and 29%, respectively.
+This year, analysts are looking for 30% revenue growth again, though earnings are expected to be flat.

 Here’s what the chart looks like.